 Even small amounts of milk can cause a reaction in a milk-allergic baby, and since there's no cure for food allergies, parents need to make sure that their baby strictly avoids all milk and milk-containing foods.

 If you're breastfeeding, you may be advised to avoid these items as well since the proteins can be passed through breast milk.
-For formula-fed babies, a doctor will likely suggest a hypoallergenic formula where the protein has been extensively hydrolyzed or broken down such as Similac® Alimentum®.
+For formula-fed babies, a doctor will likely suggest a hypoallergenic formula where the protein has been extensively hydrolyzed or broken down such as Similac® Alimentum® .
 If the baby cannot tolerate the extensively hydrolyzed formula, you may be advised to use an amino acid-based formula, like EleCare.
-After baby's first birthday, your doctor can recommend milk-free alternative beverages for your baby.
+After baby's first birthday, your doctor will recommend the best milk-free alternative beverage for your baby.

 Milk allergies aren't just about what's in your baby's bottle.
 If your child has started eating solid food, you'll also need to make sure that they avoid all milk-containing foods such as yogurt or cheese.
 Because milk can be in many foods, your baby's doctor may also refer you to a registered dietitian to help you learn to look for problem ingredients.